We often use starting points during the school year to encourage our students to set goals for themselves.

 As students are crafting their top-level goals, have them use the “smart” goal acronym (specific, measurable, achievable, relevant, time-bound).
-This will help students create realistic goals.
+This will help students create realistic goals with an end date.

 3. Create a pyramid

-Use a goal “pyramid” (you can download one here) or graphic organizer to help students see how their top-level goal relies on smaller low-level and mid-level goals.
+Use a goal “pyramid” or graphic organizer to help students see how their top-level goal relies on smaller low-level and mid-level goals.
 Like a pyramid, the top-level relies on the lower levels for support.